vegu-ai/talemate/docs/getting-started/load-a-scene.md

 Its time to send the first message.

+Spoken words should go into `"` and actions should be written in `*`.
+Talemate will automatically supply the other if you supply one.

 ![Getting started first interaction](/img/0.26.0/getting-started-first-interaction.png)

 Once sent, its not the AI's turn to respond, give it a moment, depending on the service and model selected it can take a a moment.